bozdoz/wp-plugin-quote-tweet/readme.txt

 * First Version.
 Select text to see Twitter prompt.

 == Upgrade Notice ==

+= 0.3 =
+Fixed warning of # of characters of unexpected output

 = 0.2 =
 Removed windows.onload and moved script to the bottom of page for compatibility with other plugins and to save on load time.